OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

         #region Sample Class with demonstration methods
         //This class contains methods demonstrating
-        //hello usage of Microsoft Avro Library
+        //the usage of Microsoft Avro Library
         public class AvroSample
         {

             //Serializes and deserializes sample data set by using reflection and Avro object container files.
-            //Serialized data is compressed with hello custom compression codec (Deflate of .NET Framework 4.5).
+            //Serialized data is compressed with the custom compression codec (Deflate of .NET Framework 4.5).
             //
-            //This sample uses memory stream for all operations related tooserialization, deserialization and
+            //This sample uses memory stream for all operations related to serialization, deserialization and
             //object container manipulation, though file stream could be easily used. public void SerializeDeserializeUsingObjectContainersReflectionCustomCodec()
             {